CrabbleOrNiceTry/Crypto-Trading-Bot-Random/README.md

 # Why make something so dumb?

-I saw an article about a hampster that based off of certain movements it made would sell or buy a stock, so completely random.
+I saw an article about a hampster that, based off of certain movements, it made would sell or buy a stock, a relatively random method of buying/selling stock/crpyto.
 This, apparently, turned out to be quite effective, if I may note, their was a similar thing done with apes.
 So I created a simple portfolio and crypto buying emulator to see how it would perform.
 This method probably only works in bullish market conditions and overall holding stocks/cryptos long term is a safer and more suitable method for real life.

-If this turns out to work (some tweeking will definitely be required) I'll make something that interacts with Kraken or Binance to actually trade stuff.
-I'll throw in like $50 or something and just see what happens.

 # Issues?